fboehm/qtl2pleio-manuscript/README.md

 1. Rmd
 2. chtc
-3. results
+3. R

-## results contents
+## R contents

-Subdirectory "results" contains output files from the Recla analysis; specifically, the results from the 3 calls to `scan_pvl`, each as a text file.
+Subdirectory "R" contains R scripts

 ## Rmd contents

 Rmd contains Rmarkdown files and github markdown documents (ie, the output from the Rmarkdown documents).
 It also contains saved png files for use in the manuscript.
+Additionally, intermediate results files are here, namely, those that contain the `pvl_scan` results for each pair in the Recla analysis.

 ## chtc contents